mozilla-services/docs/source/loop/apis.rst

 **POST** **/registration**

-    Associates a Simple Push Endpoint (URL) with the authenticated user.
+    Associates a Simple Push Endpoint (URL) with a user, creating a cookie session if none is provided.

     **May require authentication**